seeker89/chaos-engineering-book/vm/README.md

   - prepare all the examples

 In order to launch packer, run `make build`.
 Note, that you will only need to dowload the iso image once, and that it will be placed in `./packer_cache`.

+## Credits

+Thanks to https://github.com/ruzickap/packer-templates for figuring out the preseed config for ubuntu desktops!